jpmorganchase/salt-ds/.changeset/tender-ads-learn.md

 };
 ```

 The `Stepper` component is a purely presentational component, meaning that you need to manage the state of the steps yourself.
 That however becomes tricky when dealing with nested steps.
 This is where the `useStepReducer()` hook comes in.
-It is a custom hook that helps you manage the state of a stepper component with nested steps with ease.
+It is a custom hook that helps you manage the state of a SteppedTracker component with nested steps with ease.
 It has a built-in algorithm that determine the stage of all steps above and below the active step.
 All you need to do is add `stage: 'active'` to the desired step (see `step-1-3-1`), the hook will figure out the rest.
 This is what we call `autoStage`.

 The `useStepReducer()` is used like so: